Frequently asked questions

 Awardees of the grant will receive the following:

-- Project Lead the Way (PLTW) classroom activities, including additional VEX IQ parts
+Project Lead the Way (PLTW) classroom activities (elementary schools only), including additional VEX IQ parts

 What is VEX IQ?

-VEX IQ is an exciting robotics platform, which transforms STEM (Science, Technology, Engineering, and Mathematics) learning for young students.
-Participants snap together VEX IQ parts and build a simple, yet powerful robot to explore open-ended challenges, which are designed to enhance their STEM skills.
+VEX IQ is an exciting robotics platform that transforms science, technology, engineering, and mathematics (STEM) learning for young students.
+Participants snap together VEX IQ parts and build a simple yet powerful robot to explore open-ended challenges, which are designed to enhance their STEM skills.
 Teams will love driving their robots in 60-second Teamwork Challenge matches and testing their skills individually during two optional 60-second Robot and Programming Challenges.
+Check out VEX IQ robotics in action: Highlight Video

 Who can apply?